melodyyangaws/aws-service-catalog-reference-architectures/ecs/README.md

-# Self-service ETL Reference Architecture
+# Self Service ETL Reference Architecture

 This reference architecture creates an AWS Service Catalog Portfolio called "Self-service ETL Reference Architecture"
 The Portfolio provides 3 products which will create a full DevOps deployment pipeline from code to ETL pipeline deployment in serverless Fargate.